Mozu/mozu-node-sdk/README.md

-# Mozu JavaScript SDK
+# Mozu Node SDK

-The Mozu JavaScript SDK provides a JavaScript API for connecting to Mozu web services.
+The Mozu Node SDK provides a NodeJS API for connecting to Mozu web services.

 ## Usage